Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Two ad videos between content videos

 Take a look at the query parameter range.
-For the web version, a chunk of the video I want is fetched from the 0th byte, then immediately another video is fetched with a range starting again at the 0th byte.
-Both happen near-simultaneously – faster than a human can click on a new video.
-It turns out this, as well as examining the clen parameter for the length of the full video (short videos are likely ads), can reasonably allow us to detect and doctor ad videos.
+For the web version, a chunk of the video I want is fetched from byte 0, then immediately another video is fetched with a range starting again at byte 0.
+Both happen nearly simultaneously—faster than a human can click a new video.
+It turns out this, together with examining the clen parameter for the full video length (short videos are likely ads), can reasonably let us detect and doctor ad videos.

 Top ↩